-AN award-winning historian whose interest in the Middle Ages was inspired by trips to Fountains Abbey as a child has shed new light on life in Ripon at that time, exposing a 1,300-year-old conspiracy theory perpetrated in the eighth century.
+AN award-winning historian whose interest in the Middle Ages was inspired by trips to Fountains Abbey as a child has exposed a 1,300-year-old 'fake news' conspiracy perpetrated in Ripon in the eighth century.

 Former Ripon Grammar School student Dr Richard Sowerby, who lectures in medieval history at the University of Edinburgh, has discovered that a group of churchmen sold a pack of lies to their fellow monks in order to gain power and influence.